 Payment plans can be difficult to stick to

-Having a long-term plan is important for anyone building a pension pot.
-Paying in a consistent amount each month can help you maximise your returns, but might not always be possible with uncertain income patterns.
-Moneyfarm’s Pension is flexible, which means you can set up a direct debit or invest lump sums, so you can choose the best way to reach your financial goals.
+Having a long-term plan is essential for anyone building a pension fund.
+Paying a consistent amount each month can help you maximise your returns, but it might not always be possible with uncertain income patterns.
+A lump-sum payment can be considered if you have spare cash.
+Moneyfarm’s pension is flexible, which means you can set up a direct debit or invest lump sums, so you can choose the best way to reach your financial goals.

 How much should I be saving each month?

 The simple answer is as much as you can.
-A couple in their 30s who want to have an annual income of £26,000 during retirement will need to put away £198 a month, or £424 a month for an annual income of £39,000.
-Find out more about how much you need to save into your pension with our pension calculator.
+For example, a couple in their 30s who want to have an annual income of £26,000 during retirement will need to put away £198 a month, or £424 a month for an annual income of £39,000.
+Please find out more about how much you need to save into your pension with our tool.

 Can I access my pension savings at any time?